Man Up and Add a Tuxedo to your wardrobe. Just find one you like and get it well-tailored to your own measurements – Paul Feig

 For Tuxedo: When wearing Tuxedo you should stick to a black patent leather Oxfords shoes or Pumps with a satin or silk bow on the top.
 No Brogues, No Monk-strap, it’s not the time to show off shoe styles.

 Also Read: The 3 Shoes Every Gentleman Must Have

-For suits: You should wear plain, checked or striped long sleeve shirts and it could either come in french cuff or barrel cuff.
+For suits: You should wear plain, checked or striped long sleeve shirts and it could either come in the French cuff or barrel cuff style.
 The collar style could be any of the variations of style excluding the wing collar style.
 Your shirt should complement with your suit and tie.